-Dignified Youth Development Mission International [DYDM] mobilizes and equips religious, community, youth (in and out of school) and youth leaders towards HIV/AIDS, orphans, vulnerable children, widows and drug abuse issues using faith-focused, culturally specific Information Education Communication materials.
+Dignified Youth Development Mission International [DYDM] mobilizes, equips and educate religious, community, youth (in and out of school) and youth leaders about HIV/AIDS and to care for orphans, vulnerable children, widows affected by AIDS and drug abuse issues using faith-focused, culturally specific information and education materials.
 Our vision is to heal the brokenhearted in Nigeria.
 DYDM is led by Director Christiana Bola Adeniyi, PhD.

 - Providing holistic, home-based care and financial support for the widows, orphans, vulnerable, HIV infected, the poor and disadvantaged through collaboration with local churches, schools and families.

 - Educating communities on HIV, drug and other preventable health diseases, including teaching abstinence and faithfulness as a tool to prevent the spread of HIV.

 - Empower and disciple youths as healthy future leaders with power and integrity.

 - Mobilizing and equipping religious, community and youth leaders towards holistic response to HIV/AIDS, orphans and vulnerable, widow and drug abuse issues using faith-focused, culturally specific materials.

 - Increase the number of sponsored HIV/AIDS orphans and vulnerable (Dignified Life Children) in home-based orphanage from 22 to 100.
 Identify suitable Nigerian foster parents through an extensive network of Christian churches, with funding and Dignified Youth Development Mission International.

 - To promote appropriate educational and vocational skills development for women and widows and set them up with seed grants.

 - To engage in the publication of books, articles, tracts and specially designed games for the development of youths in the area of maximizing potential and moral instructions.